zylx0532/pasztor.at/_posts/2019-11-19-docker-for-beginners.md

 ```

 > **Remember:** If you are on WSL1, you will need to run `docker -H tcp://localhost:2375 run ubuntu` here!

+> **Hint:** You can pull in a specific Ubuntu version by typing `docker run ubuntu:16.04` here.
+More on versions later.

 You will see something like this: